ThatGuyJacobee/Elite-Bot-Docs/docs/xpsystem.md

 ## Enabling the XP System

 By default, the XP System is toggled off.
-Firstly, use the "/xpsystemtoggle" command within your guild returning true to enable (or false to disable).
+Firstly, use the "/toggle xpsystem" command within your guild returning true to enable (or false to disable).

 An Example of toggling the XP System: